mongodb-js/connection-model/README.md

 ```

 The above provides the same functionality as creating the tunnel using the bash
 command below and connecting to MongoDB via another terminal.
-Notice that Compass
+Notice that
-uses a random local port each time it creates a tunnel.
-Using the command line,
+connection-model uses a random local port each time it creates a tunnel.
-you'd have to replace `<random port>` with an actual port number.
+Using the command line, you'd have to replace `<random port>` with an actual
+port number.

 ```bash
 ssh -i ~/.ssh/my-key-aws-pair.pem -L <random port>:localhost:27017 ubuntu@ec2-11-111-111-111.compute-1.amazonaws.com